ValooPay/doodle-board/TO-DOS_TASKS.md

 - X Fix the manage doodles page to have only the doodles from a specific artist showing up
 - X Sort drawings by newest posted
 - X Fix "rendered more hooks than previous render" in ManageSingleDoodle
-- Page of all users
+- X Add comments & like button to posts
 - Pagination for the posts page
 - On click, zoom in on drawing/make it full size (and back to smaller size when clicking on it again)
 - Tokens or something for perpetual user login
+- Page of all users ?
+(Might do this one only if I have time to do profile pages)

 # Done, but need sprucing up:
 - Homepage